rmarkello/abagen/README.rst

 License Information
 -------------------

 This codebase is licensed under the 3-clause BSD license.
-The full license can be found in the `LICENSE <https://github.com/rmarkello/ abagen/blob/master/LICENSE>`_ file in the ``abagen`` distribution.
+The full license can be found in the `LICENSE <https://github.com/rmarkello/abagen/blob/master/ LICENSE>`_ file in the ``abagen`` distribution.

 All trademarks referenced herein are property of their respective holders.